 - Occupy space to inhibit pathogens from growing.

 How can I take care of my probiotics?

 Microbiota that includes probiotics is usually quite robust and does not need special care traditionally.
 Since we use a lot of untraditional substances in modern life, you may pay attention to the following suggestions:

 - Antibiotic usage: Take it only as necessary.

 - Consume enough dietary fiber from grains, veggies, fruits, and fungi.

 - Sufficient, but not excessive personal hygiene that includes oral and skin cleaning, preferably with agents free of antibacterial chemicals.
-For example, for me, sufficient hygiene includes brushing my teeth with water only once a day, flossing once a week, and showering 2-3 times a week.
+For example, for me, adequate sanitation includes brushing my teeth with water only once a day, flossing once a week, and showering 2-3 times a week.

 - Please refer to this link to read about helping infants get their probiotics.

 In general, a healthy person does not need to take any probiotic supplements except for typical probiotic food, such as yogurt, kefir, and other fermented food.
 Probiotic supplements may help you during the following situations:

 - Long term antibiotic treatment, antibiotics can suppress probiotics.